kalendar/assessments/srl/strategies/high-summary.md

-**Strategies** refer to the procedures or approaches that people use to enhance their learning, knowledge or performance on some activity.
-The SRL survey examined the frequency with which you reported using four different types of strategies: (a) help-seeking, (b) managing your time, (c) managing your environment, and (d) learning and understanding new material.
+**Strategies** are the procedures people use to enhance their learning.
+The SRL survey examined the frequency with which you reported using four of the most effective types of strategies: (1) help-seeking, (2) managing your time, (3) managing your environment, and (4) understanding new material.

-Your overall score indicates that you **frequently** use these strategies.
-If you are interested in learning more about these strategies, click on the **More Info** button.
+Your overall score indicates that you **frequently** use learning strategies.
+To learn more about strategies, click on the **More Info** button.